Even the Hotel Carpets Knocked my Socks Off!

 I was prepared to be stunned by the unique antique decorations of the Red Lion Inn in Stockbridge, Western Massachusetts — after all, the hotel is almost 250 years old.

-However, I was not expecting what a WILD mix of old and new sights exist in this famed Berkshires inn, from rainbow rugs, to colonial china, to modern bottlecap art.
+However, I was not expecting what a WILD mix of old and new sights exist in this famed Berkshires, MA inn, from rainbow rugs, to colonial china, to modern bottlecap art.
 Every detail of the hotel’s decor is an adventure!
 Come explore this famous New England icon with me…

 Why is the Red Lion Inn a Must-See?